flim168222/junior-audit-handbook/README.md

 # junior-audit-handbook
-Junior Audit Handbook
+# Junior Audit Handbook

-About
+## About

+Welcome to my Audit Learning Portfolio.

-This repository is created for learning external auditing.
+This repository documents my learning journey in external auditing, financial reporting, and audit procedures.
+It is created for educational and portfolio purposes only.

-Topics
+## Contents

-- Cash
+- Audit Fundamentals
-- Accounts Receivable
+- Financial Statement Accounts
+- Audit Assertions
+- Audit Procedures
+- Working Papers
-- Inventory
+- Excel for Auditors
-- Revenue
+- TFRS Notes

-Purpose
-This project documents my learning journey as an Accounting graduate preparing for an External Audit career.
+## Disclaimer

+All examples in this repository are fictional and do not contain any confidential client information.

+## Author

+Kuljira P.

+Accounting Graduate | Aspiring External Auditor